Tutorials

 Installing Jupyter

-The tutorials use Jupyter notebooks, NGLView for visualising trajectories, and while not strictly necessary, assumes you have the NanoVer IMD application installed (i.e. the VR client).
-These can all be installed with conda:
+The tutorials use Jupyter notebooks, NGLView for visualising trajectories, and, while not strictly necessary, assumes you have the NanoVer iMD-VR application installed (see Installing the iMD-VR client).
+Install Jupyter notebooks and NGLView with conda:

 # Assuming NanoVer is installed in a conda environment named "nanover",